iyifr/iyifr/README.md

 - To learn vanilla js, i built a web app to play frank ocean's songs.
 - To learn how file based routing, i built a bun framework from scratch.

-## What i'm interesting in.
+## What i'm interested in.
 - Magical applications of AI
 - AI infrastructure.
-- Cloud infrastructure.
+- Cloud infrastructure / devops / linux / golang.
 - Design of digital products.